-If a current student enrolls in an MHA certificate in Global Health Management, Population Health Management, or Practice Management, before they complete the MHA degree, they will receive credit for 1 previously completed MHA course if applicable to that Certificate.
+If a current student enrolls in a graduate certificate in Global Health Management, Population Health Management, or Practice Management, before they complete the MHA degree, they will receive credit for 1 previously completed MHA course if applicable to that Certificate.
 If an MHA student has already completed more than one of the certificate’s required courses, they would be encouraged to take substitute courses.
 If an MHA student is currently enrolled in the program, they will not need to complete a Certificate application.

 If an MHA graduate wishes to enroll for a certificate the graduate would need to apply for the Certificate and no courses would be transferred in, but they would be eligible for substitute courses.
 Students who complete the Graduate Certificate in Healthcare Administration with a 3.0 or higher can apply all credits towards the M.H.A. degree if they wish to continue their education.

 Admissions Requirements for Graduate Certificate in Healthcare Administration